dgsmith7/phongMinimalLightingModularized-webgpu/MIGRATION_NOTES.md

 - Create a small side-by-side page that renders the original GLSL shader (WebGL) next to the WGSL shader (WebGPU) to let students step through differences interactively.
 - Add a small unit test that validates the uniform buffer layout (compare typed-array byte offsets against expected offsets).

----

-If you'd like, I can also add a short `MIGRATION_EXAMPLES.md` that contains a few more line-by-line translations (e.g., GLSL `normalize()` vs WGSL `normalize()`, common function name changes, and how to port `texture()` calls).
-For tonight I've kept the notes focused and practical so students can reproduce the demo reliably.

 -- End of MIGRATION_NOTES